evmcnb/quartz/content/Upper and Lower Limb Neurological Exam.md

 | 4     | Active movement against gravity and resistance |
 | 5     | Normal power                                   |

-It's important to know the myotomes and the spinal level associated with each movement.
+It's important to know the [[Myotomes and Dermatomes]] and the spinal level associated with each movement.

 > [!FAQ] Might be useful to know...
 >